 Admittedly, this one is a little out of town, but you can get the metro with ease or it is just 20 minutes in a car.
 But with new rides being introduced all the time, the nearby beach, and even a Roman Fort to explore, we think it’s well worth the short journey.
 You can even finish the day with some mouth-watering fish and chips, rounding off a perfect day by the sea.

-All of these spring events are just a short distance from our popular Plummer House student accommodation in the heart of Newcastle.
+All of these spring events are just a short distance from our Northumbria University accommodation, Plummer House, in the heart of Newcastle.
 If you are considering Newcastle University for your studies during the forthcoming academic year or looking for exquisite digs for your second or third year, then how about arranging a viewing?